hanjinliu/tabulous/rst/main/user_interface.rst

 - |copy_as_table| ...
 Make a copy of the active table as a :class:`Table`.
 - |copy_as_spreadsheet| ...
 Make a copy of the active table as a :class:`SpreadSheet`.
 - |groupby| ...
 Call :meth:`pd.groupby` on the active table.
+- |switch_header| ...
+Switch the column header and the first row.
 - |concat| ...
 Call :meth:`pd.concat` on the active table.
 - |pivot| ...
 Call :meth:`pd.pivot` on the active table.
 - |melt| ...
 Call :meth:`pd.melt` on the active table.